tatey/translink/README.md

 to query it.

 Translink (Program) scrapes bus stops, routes and service times into a nicely structured database.
-Data is sourced from the [Translink website](http://translink.com.au/).
-Only routes with codes 100..499, GLIDER and LOOP are persisted.
-You should be aware their data is protected by [copyright](http://translink.com.au/site-information/legal/copyright).
+Data is sourced from the [Translink website](http://translink.com.au/).You should be aware their data is protected by [copyright](http://translink.com.au/site-information/legal/copyright).

 ## Installation